kerberos-io/.github/profile/README.md

 ## Welcome to Kerberos.io 👋

-Kerberos.io comes with a range of tools allowing you to start a small home deployment, with a few cameras and scale out to a large enterprise deployment, with thousands of cameras.
+Kerberos.io comes with a range of tools allowing you to start a small home deployment, with a few cameras, and scale out to a large enterprise deployment, with thousands of cameras.
 It provides features to bring your own cloud (on-premise, hybrid, cloud), bring your own storage (Ceph, Minio, GCP, AWS, Azure, Storj, etc) and bring your own cameras (RTSP H264).
 You are the one who's running the show!

 [![Kerberos Enterprise Suite Introduction Youtube](https://github.com/kerberos-io/.github/assets/1546779/8257bd57-1dfe-4f31-98f1-e555ba5f3afd)](https://www.youtube.com/watch?v=JzC8vJ0xZS0)